-Figure 25: Molecular network-based cause-effect relationships concept.
+Figure 25.
+Molecular network-based cause-effect relationships concept.
 The current drug-discovery platform links drugs and targets with signaling pathways, molecular networks, and organism effects.
 Molecular targets of adaptogens, their networks, and signaling pathways are associated with chronic inflammation, atherosclerosis, neurodegenerative cognitive impairment, metabolic disorders, and cancer.
-Predicting the response of the human body to medication requires an understanding of drug-effect relationships at the organism, organ, tissue, cellular and molecular level is based on Integrative personal OMICS (DNA -genomics, RNA-transcriptomics, microbiomes, proteomics, and metabolomics) profiling and their changes in health and disease, as well as after pharmacological intervention, receptor.
-Adaptogens have many molecular targets involved in the metabolic regulation of homeostasis at both the cellular and physiological systems levels and play the role of stress response modifiers (Figure 27).
+Predicting the response of the human body to medication requires an understanding of drug-effect relationships at the organism, organ, tissue, cellular and molecular level is based on Integrative personal OMICS (DNA -genomics, RNA-transcriptomics, microbiomes, proteomics, and metabolomics) profiling and their changes in health and disease, as well as after pharmacological intervention.